aigilea/hp_spectre_x360_14_eu0xxx/README.md

 2. Apply patches in the order of download.
 3. Ensure you have `CONFIG_VIDEO_OV08X40=m`, `CONFIG_INTEL_SKL_INT3472=m` and `CONFIG_VIDEO_INTEL_IPU6=m` in your kernel config file.
 4. Build & install the kernel.
-5. Ensure you have `/lib/firmware/intel/ipu/ipu6epmtl_fw.bin` file, update your `linux-firmware` package if not.
+5. Ensure `/lib/firmware/intel/ipu/ipu6epmtl_fw.bin` file exists, update your `linux-firmware` package if not.
-6. Reboot and check `dmesg` if `ipu6` has successfully initialized and found the `ov08x40` sensor.
+6. Reboot and check your `dmesg` if `ipu6` has successfully initialized and found the `ov08x40` sensor.
 7. Build and install libcamera
     * `git clone https://gitlab.freedesktop.org/camera/libcamera-softisp.git`
     * `cd libcamera-softisp`